reiserm/midtools/docs/source/tasks.rst

 was used, etc.

 You can now find some `Metadata`_ information in the section below.
-:code:`lotz` is the position of the nanofocus lenses along the beam direction.
+:code:`LOTZ` is the position of the nanofocus lenses along the beam direction.

 If you find the time, try to accompish the following tasks of `4.
 Homework`_:
 * As before, analyze the data and compare the datasets with the Vycor measurements.
 * Compare the dynamics of the 50nm and 20nm Silica particles.